Intermesh/groupoffice-docs/using/links.rst

 =====

 Group-Office has a very powerful link function.
 Each item can be linked to another.
+The link function gives you the ability to organize your data easily.
 You can for example link:

 - E-mail messages
 - Tasks